 4. AI and Machine Learning

 AI isn’t magic, but it can help.
-Predictive analytics can flag high-risk patients, spot errors, and even help with staffing.
-Automated medical data analysis is becoming more common, and healthcare data solutions that use AI can make a real difference.
+AI in medical data management and predictive analytics can flag high‑risk patients, spot errors, and even help with staffing.
+Automated medical data analysis is becoming more common, and healthcare data management automation can make a real difference.

 Example: UCSF Health used AI to predict sepsis risk and cut ICU mortality by 12%.
 GE Healthcare’s AI‑powered command center helped hospitals cut wait times and improve bed management.